 Cottage Cheese Blueberry Muffins

-These cottage cheese blueberry muffins have a soft and fluffy texture, the perfect amount of sweetness and plenty of juicy blueberry flavor.
-They’re perfect for a healthy breakfast, a grab and go snack or even dessert!
+These cottage cheese blueberry muffins have a perfect moist fluffy texture and plenty of juicy blueberry flavor.
+They’re perfect for a healthy breakfast, a grab and go snack or even dessert with 5 grams of protein per muffin.

 Three cottage cheese blueberry muffins stacked on a plate.

-Traditional muffins are typically pretty low protein, but the best part is that each one of these muffins has 5 grams of protein and is made with some whole grains too.
-For even more fiber you can make this recipe with all whole wheat flour.
+• 5 grams of protein.
+Traditional muffins are pretty low protein, but each one of these muffins has 5 grams of protein and is made with some whole grains too.
+(PS- you must try my Chocolate Veggie Muffins next!).

 Ingredients for cottage cheese blueberry muffins on a countertop with labels.